Skip to main content

 Disability Seating

-Seating for guests in wheelchairs is very limited in Stegeman Coliseum.
+Seating for guests in wheelchairs is very limited in Stegeman Coliseum and is first-come first-serve.
+There are no reservations for disability seating.
 Disability and companion seating is located along the top row of the lower level.
 Disability seating allows access for one person in a wheelchair and one companion.
 Additional family members will need to sit separately in general seating.
 Please plan accordingly.

 Captioning and Interpreting Services